 The EC6 target design life is 60 years, with replacement of critical equipment, such as fuel channels, around mid-life.
-All life-limiting decisions have been supported by extensive R&D. Extended life is achieved by elongating the fuel channel bearings, thickening the calandria and pressure tubes, increasing the feeder wall thickness, using improved equipment and materials, better plant chemistry, and active monitoring of critical plant parameters.
+All life-limiting factors have been evaluated and addressed, supported by extensive R&D. The objective is achieved by elongating the fuel channel bearings, thickening the pressure tube, increasing the feeder wall thickness, using improved equipment and materials, better plant chemistry, and more active monitoring of critical plant parameters.
+Doubling the useful life of the reactor assures the plant owners of a long-term supply of electricity, with an improved return on investment.